jakahann/traintables/README.md

 # A website to check for finnish train schedules by station

+A website where you can lookup station specific information about train schedules on the Finnish railway system.

+Source for schedule / traffick information:
+Liikennevirasto / rata.digitraffic.fi, lisenssi CC 4.0 BY

 A Nuxt.js single page website. checkout [Nuxt.js docs](https://nuxtjs.org).

 # How to run it locally